boardgameio/boardgame.io/docs/api/Client.md

   // The number of players.
   numPlayers: 2,

-  // The React component representing your game board.
+  // Your React component representing the game board.
+  // The props that this component receives are listed below.
   board: Board,

   // Set to true to enable sending move updates to the